 An extraordinary choice with upright silver stems bearing abundant, blue flowers.
 This great beauty is certainly garden worthy.

 Perovskia ‘Longin’ is a sub shrub* that is low maintenance with an impressive show.
-It actually thrives in poor soils and hot, dry conditions.
-It can be well utilised in borders, with grasses, dry beds, massed plantings.
-They look sensational grouped together.
+It thrives even in poor soils and hot, dry conditions.
+It can be well utilised in borders, with grasses, dry beds, massed plantings where they look sensational grouped together.
+It makes a nice choice to use in combination with spring bulbs as it will hide the fading foliage and remain into autumn.

-From a distance, Russian Sage ‘Longin’ looks like a huge lavender.
-The purple flowers open all along the silver stems, so they appear like a cloud, the effect is quite memorable.
-I don’t think our image portrays this, so I encourage you to see more of this great plant through the magic of Google, or by simply growing it in your own garden.
+From a distance, Russian Sage ‘Longin’ looks like a huge lavender or ethereal Salvia.
+The purple flowers open all along the silver stems appearing like a lilac cloud, the effect is quite memorable.
+I don’t think our image portrays this, so I encourage you to see more of this great plant through the magic of Google, or by simply growing them in your own garden.

 Grow Perovskia ‘Longin’ in any well drained soil, in full sun.
 It is will tolerate dry and coastal conditions.